marsstriker1/CplusplusGenie/readme.txt

 For this specific project, we recommend C++17.

 *******************************************************************************************************************************************
-In case of error during building, we have included additional informations in the "Additional Information" Folder.
+In case of error during building, we have included additional informations in the "Additional Information" Sub-Folder of Library Folder.